tgrowden/resume/markdown/Taylor_Growden-resume.md

 ***Senior Software Engineer***, **February 2021 - January 2024**\
 ***Software Engineer***, **December 2018 - February 2021**

-* Played a pivotal role in the entire lifecycle of a SAAS product, contributing from initial conceptualization through its successful launch and establishment as a staple in the market
+Leading efforts across all layers of product engineering.
+Working with PMs and designers to understand user needs, solve UI/UX challenges, plan intricate features, and set road maps.
+Implementing features and improving developer experience as an individual contributor across multiple **React web** applications powered by **GraphQL** and **Node microservices**.

-* Worked cross functionally  with product managers, designers, stakeholders, and other engineers to define, prioritize, and plan features in an ever-changing environment, while also developing those features and seeing them through to completion
+* Played a pivotal role in the entire lifecycle of a **SAAS product**, contributing from initial conceptualization through its successful launch and establishment as a staple in the market
-* Worked closely with the design team to develop an internal style guide and component library
+* Collaborated closely with the design team to develop an internal style guide and **component library**
 * Lead efforts to transition to a modern GraphQL API gateway
 * Interviewed engineering candidates and was involved in technical screenings and other aspects of the candidate hiring process